gradle/actions/docs/dependency-submission.md

         # The gradle project is not in the root of the repository.
         build-root-directory: my-gradle-project

+        # Choose a task that will trigger dependency resolution
+        dependency-resolution-task: myDependencyResolutionTask

+        # Additional arguments that should be passed to execute Gradle
+        additonal-arguments: --no-configuration-cache

         # Enable configuration-cache reuse for this build.
         cache-encryption-key: ${{ secrets.GRADLE_ENCRYPTION_KEY }}

         # Do not attempt to submit the dependency-graph.
 Save it as a workflow artifact.
         dependency-graph: generate-and-upload
 ```

+See the [Action Metadata file](../dependency-submission/action.yml) for a more detailed description of each input parameter.

 # Resolving a dependency vulnerability